adithya-r-01/recommendation-engine/README.md

 ## Configuration Options

-The driver.java has the main method which runs the program.
+`driver.java` has the main method which runs the program.
 The configuration option are as follows:

 ```java
 // The first parameter in the ThresholdUserNeighborhood constructor is the similarity threshold